Webflow is a remarkable design tool — with a stacking bill

 The lock-in is the Designer itself

 Webflow's export gives you static HTML and CSS.
 What it doesn't give you is the CMS, the forms, the membership system, the localization layer, or the hosting infrastructure.
 Everything you built in the Designer assumes Webflow as the runtime.
 That's a reasonable trade-off for a prototyping tool — it becomes painful when your live production site depends on it.
-VeloCMS is MIT-licensed and self-hostable precisely because platform lock-in at the CMS layer is a business risk, not just an annoyance.
+VeloCMS treats platform lock-in at the CMS layer as a business risk, not just an annoyance — which is why every piece of content you create exports in a standard format on demand.

 The 2% transaction fee compounds at scale